Pragnya08/SQL_Projects/README.md

 - What is the number of distinct countries present in the database?
 The output should be single row and column aliased as total_distinct_countries.
 - What country has the highest amount of debt?
 Your output should contain two columns: country_name and total_debt and one row.
 - What country has the lowest amount of principal repayments (indicated by the "DT.AMT.DLXF.CD" indicator code)?

+# Analyzing Industry Carbon Emissions
+## Level: Beginner
+## Task: Use your SQL skills to explore a dataset about product carbon emissions.
+- Using the product_emissions table, find the number of unique companies and their total carbon footprint PCF for each industry group, filtering for the most recent year in the database.
+The query should return three columns: industry_group, num_companies, and total_industry_footprint, with the last column being rounded to one decimal place.
+The results should be sorted by total_industry_footprint from highest to lowest values.